couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 ## Compute

 GCE offers both standard compute types and custom types.
 Machine sizes depend on workload.
-The standard Couchbase recommendations [here](https://developer.couchbase.com/documentation/server/current/install/pre-install.html) are a good place to start.

-We recommend deploying GCE nodes via an Instance Group Manager (IGM) as it improves reliability and simplifies the addition and removal of nodes.
+While one core machines will deploy successfully, [we recommend machines with 4 or more cores](https://developer.couchbase.com/documentation/server/current/install/pre-install.html) for production applications.

 Machines with 16 cores and more will have higher I/O limits than machines with fewer cores.
 For this reason we recommend 16 core machines for most applications.

+We recommend deploying GCE nodes via an Instance Group Manager (IGM) as it improves reliability and simplifies the addition and removal of nodes.

 ### Memory Allocation